prrao87/neo4j-python-fastapi/README.md

 ## Run tests

-Once the data is intested into Neo4j, the APIs and schemas can be tested via `pytest` to ensure that endpoints behave as expected.
-Run the tests from within the Docker container as FastAPI communicates with the Neo4j service via its own network inside the container.
+Once the data is ingested into Neo4j, the APIs and schemas can be tested via `pytest` to ensure that endpoints behave as expected.

+> 💡 **Note:** Run the tests **inside the Docker container** as FastAPI communicates with the Neo4j service via its own network inside the container.

-In the following example, the name of the container is `neo4j-python-fastapi-fastapi-1`, which is basically the `<root_directory>-<container_name>`.
+To enter the Docker container, in the following example, the name of the running container obtained via `docker ps` is `neo4j-python-fastapi-fastapi-1`.

 ```
 docker exec -it neo4j-python-fastapi-fastapi-1 bash
 pytest -v
 ```

 The first line runs an interactive bash shell inside the container, and the second runs the tests in verbose mode.
-Once the data has been ingested into the database, the tests should pass and return something like this.
+Assuming that the data has been ingested into the database, the tests should pass and return something like this.

 ```
 ======================== test session starts ========================